Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('How do I visualize the electrostatic potential?')">How do I visualize the electrostatic potential?</a>
+<a id="visualize potential" href="javascript:ReverseDisplay('How do I visualize the electrostatic potential?')">How do I visualize the electrostatic potential?</a>

 <div id="How do I visualize the electrostatic potential?" style="display:none;">